 - Participate in communication and outreach activities related to land protection projects.

-- Work with the Director of Land Protection, Stewardship Director, staff attorney and other Land Trust staff to implement other projects or programs as requested.
+- Work with the Director of Land Protection, Stewardship Director, Director of Restoration, Staff Attorney and other Land Trust staff to implement other projects or programs as requested.

-- A master’s degree in natural resources, real-estate law, land management or other related conservation field.
+- A master’s degree in natural resources, land management or other related conservation field, or real-estate law.

 - A minimum of three years’ demonstrated experience managing complex projects and/or conservation real estate transactions.

-- Excellent communication skills and ability to work effectively in a team environment with a wide variety of individuals – landowners, stakeholders, partners, staff, Board members – in achieving organizational goals.
+- Excellent communication skills and ability to work effectively in a team environment with a wide variety of individuals – such as landowners, stakeholders, partners, staff, and board members – in achieving organizational goals.

 - Proficiency with PC computer systems and Microsoft Office.

-Application Instructions: Please email cover letter and resume as a single PDF to Sue Martinez at email@example.com by April 17, 2019.
+Please email resume and cover letter as a single PDF to Sue Martinez at email@example.com by April 17, 2019.